Thinking about getting a Rockland suitcase?

 This 20-inch carry-on by Rockland is actually a really solid choice, even for semi-frequent users.
-It’s made well-above Rocklands standards regarding quality.
+It’s more durable than all other Rockland’s suitcases.

-First of all, it’s available in more than ten different patterns for you to choose from.
+The polycarbonate carry-on is available in more than ten different patterns for you to choose from.
 Out of all, we think that the owl, tribal, and multi heart patterns look the best.
 From outside, the suitcase is fitted with top and side handles, a retractable top handle and four spinner wheels.
-Regarding features, nothing to get too excited about.

 When you open the carry-on, the interior is made in a split-book style, which means that both parts are equal and divided by a fabric sheet.
 Other than that, the interior is fitted with two compression straps, a zippered pocket, and an open elastic pocket.
 Again, nothing spectacular, but good enough for its affordable price.

 Now when it comes to durability, this suitcase is the most durable one that Rockland has to offer.
-For instance, it’s made from polycarbonate instead of cheaper ABS, and the retractable handle is much more rigid.
+It’s made from polycarbonate/ABS mix, which is better than regular ABS, and the retractable handle is much more rigid.

 |20 x 13 x 9 inches|